-SIR advised the Fund that the last remaining Canyon Creek restaurant, located near the airport in Etobicoke, Ontario, will permanently close effective May 23, 2022.
-A new Scaddabush restaurant is expected to open at this location in August 2022 and is expected to be added to the Royalty Pooled Restaurants effective January 1, 2023.
+SIR advised the Fund that the last remaining Canyon Creek restaurant, located near the airport in Etobicoke, Ontario, was permanently closed effective May 23, 2022.
+A new Scaddabush restaurant was opened at this location on August 1, 2022 and is expected to be added to the Royalty Pooled Restaurants effective January 1, 2023.

 SIR's insurer has denied any business interruption claims due to COVID-19 related operating restrictions or closures.
 However, SIR continues to pursue a Business Interruption claim due to Civil Authority orders against its insurer by way of Notice of Application in the Ontario Superior Court which was heard on May 19, 2021, June 2, 2021, November 25, 2021 and December 8, 2021.
-The courts shall render a decision within six months of the last hearing on December 8, 2021.
+The courts shall render a decision within six months of the last hearing on May 9, 2022.
 This claim includes a rider provision to SIR's property policy which is in favour of the Fund and covers income reduction for lost royalties for a maximum of 180 days.
 There can be no assurance this action will be successful.